iutools/iutools/doc/for-devs/test-plan.md

   - Translations include 'clams' and 'divers'

 English query - Single word
-- Do the steps described in the 'basic scenario' with English word 'housing', with the following 'specifics':
+- Do the steps described in the 'basic scenario' with English word 'development', with the following 'specifics':
   - QUERY_WORD: 'development'
   - QUERY_LANGUAGE: Change it to English